 Table of Contents

-You may be all set up to help your family in case the worst happens, but do you also need life insurance for your spouse?
-The answer to that question could impact how you and other family members fare in the (hopefully very unlikely) event of your spouse's early death.
+You may be all set up to help your family in case the worst happens and could impact how you and other family members fare in the (hopefully very unlikely) event of your spouse's early death.

 Here are some tips to help you evaluate your family's insurance needs — whether you have children or not — as well as for discussing this important topic with your spouse.